paulocoutinhox/pyaa/README.md

 ## 🚀 Features

+- **Web Framework:** - Built with Django for the web application and FastAPI for high-performance REST APIs, WebSocket support, and modern async capabilities.
 - **User Management** – Handle user registration, login, profile management, account recovery, configurable account activation, and more.
 - **Subscription Management** – Manage user subscriptions by credits or expiration date.
 - **Credit System** – Support for selling and managing user credits.